10 Deadly AI Automation Agency Mistakes That Kill Your Growth (And How to Fix Them)

 Mistake 8: Scope Creep Without Scope Management

 AI automation projects are inherently expansion-prone.
-Clients see what AI can do and naturally want more: "While you're in there, can you also automate X?"
-"Can we add a feature that does Y?"
-Without disciplined scope management, what starts as a clearly defined $15,000 project becomes a months-long engagement delivering $30,000 of work for the original $15,000 price.
+Clients see what AI can do and naturally want more: "While you are in there, can you also automate X?"
+Without disciplined scope management, what starts as a clearly defined $15,000 project becomes a months-long engagement delivering $30,000 of work for the original price.

 Mistake 10: Underinvesting in Personal Brand and Thought Leadership